timlyo/ScoutBadges/readme.md

 Project to create an automatically updating list of all scout badges from [members.scouts.org.uk](members.scouts.org .uk) in an open format (json)

-Feel free to open an issue if this information is out of date, the script is broken, or you want more information in the file.
+Feel free to open an issue or create a pull request if this information is out of date, the script is broken, or you want more information from the site.

 ## pages that are parsed